adamziel/react-router-named-routes/README.md

 FixNamedRoutesSupport(routes);
 ```

-That's it, you may now use react-router just like in react-router 0.13:
+That's it, with three lines of code you saved yourself hours of refactoring!
+You may now use react-router just like in react-router 0.13:
 ```js
 <Route name="todo.edit" path="todo/:id/edit" component={TodoEditForm} />